mkote/ocular/README.md

 - Scikit-Learn
 - mne
 - protobuf
+- skll

-Refer to the installation guides of each dependency to obtain their dependencies (or just use the anaconda2 distribution.)
+Refer to the installation guides of each dependency (or just use the anaconda2 distribution).

 ## Setup